FishOfPrey/Salesforce_Conventions/README.md

 # SFDC Coding Conventions

-A work in progress.
+The following is a work in progress.
 Some conventions will need to be modifed per project.
-More often consistency is more important than the exact convention that is followed.
+More often consistency within the project is more important than the exact convention that is followed.

 > You can drive on the left or right hand side of the road.
 Just make sure everyone does it consistently.